zulyu/bookBuzz/README.md

-# bookBuzz
+## Project Description

+### Written by: Zuleyka @zulyu
+### Project Background Information
-This is bookBuzz, a social media IOS application for readers!
+This project was developed to serve as a social media application for readers who are looking to find new recommendations and other book lovers!

-## Details:
+## Technologies

-Language: Swift

-IDEs: XCode and VScode

-Advanced Features: Gestures and API integration
+This project was coded in Swift
+Coded Xcode and VSCode